omariosc/survival-analysis/README.md

 1. Process and understand the UK-HEART2 dataset on CHF patients.
 2. Use traditional statistical methods to obtain coefficients of patient data (_covariates_)  which affect survivability.
 3. Create a NN implementation of estimating weights of covariates.
-4. Create a _loss function_ for the neural network (to evaluate the performance by measuring how well the NN can make predictions)
+4. Create a _loss function_ for the NN (to evaluate the performance by measuring how well it can make predictions)
 5. Investigate and explore different NN models and their properties for capturing the relationship of patient data.
 6. Evaluate the performance of the NN models using the _concordance statistic_ (how accurate the predictions were).